umerhasan17/deep-robust-dronenav/README.md

 ### Setup habitat lab folder

-Build habitat lab from source using the specified commit hash.
+Build habitat lab from source using the specified commit hash (the folder is already in the repository, no need to git clone or download).

 ```
 cd habitat-api